tmgerard/python-bridge-tools/Documentation/BridgeMath/Geometry/README.md

 # Vector2D

+The Vector2D class represents a two-dimensional vector with u and v components representing displacement in the x and y directions.

 ## Initializer

 The Vector initializer requires u and v component values, representing vector displacement in the x and y directions, to construct the object